Table of Contents

 A candidate may sit for the exam up to three times within one year from the original failed exam date.
 Thereafter, if they are still unsuccessful in passing the exam, the candidate must show documentation of an additional 12 hours of CME Category 1 or Category A CE credits in the field of bone densitometry, osteoporosis or metabolic bone disease.

-A transfer request form must be completed and returned to ISCD with payment information, to transfer from one test window to the next testing window.
-You may cancel or reschedule an examination appointment within the same window if your cancellation notice is received 2 days before the scheduled examination by 4pm. *Note: A voice mail message is not an acceptable form of cancellation.
+You may cancel or reschedule an examination appointment within the same calendar year if your cancellation notice is received 2 days before the scheduled examination by 4pm. *Note: A voice mail message is not an acceptable form of cancellation.
 Please use the telephone system and speak to a Customer Service Representative +1.888.519.9901, or you may go online http://online.goamp.com/CandidateHome/CandidateInformation.aspx to cancel.

 - Cancellation fee is $75.00